All Episodes

 You're not going to make it, you're not going to throw words like oligarch around.

-You know, literally, the judge started mocking.
+Literally, the judge started mocking.

-But as this went forward, you know, the prosecutors' frustrations, you know, came out in a series of clashes and you know, let's get to the heart of the matter, the judge says.
+But as this went forward, you know, the prosecutor's frustrations, you know, came out in a series of clashes.

 Judge, we've been at the heart.

-The pros is Mueller's guy, the local guy, Andres uh saying the before the judge Cluther Morphe says, listen to me, don't speak while I'm speaking, said sharply.
+He says, listen to me, don't speak while I'm speaking, said sharply.

 He added that he didn't see how the testimony on travel amounts to a hill of beans with regards to the charges against Manafort.

-And literally, these clashes, and I was reading this in the politico today, you know, if you know, some of them taking place with the jury in the room, if the jurors are watching this judge, and 95% of federal cases end up in a guilty verdict, I've got to believe there's a shot here for Manafort.
+And literally, these clashes, and I was reading this in the Politico today, you know, if, you know, some of them taking place with the jury in the room, if the jurors are watching this judge and 95% of federal cases end up in a guilty verdict, I've got to believe there's a shot here for Manafort.

 What are your thoughts, Greg?

-I think there is a shot uh because whenever your main witness is a guy who's been essentially bribed by prosecutor leniency in exchange for him saying what prosecutors want him to say.
+I think there is a shot because whenever your main witness is a guy who's been essentially bribed by prosecutor leniency in exchange for him saying what prosecutors want him to say.

-I've always felt like, you know, that's that's bribery, it's suborning perjury in too many cases.
+I've always felt like, you know, that's bribery.

-Uh, where do we believe the accused who is presumed innocent, who says, you know, he relied on Gates for all of these financial transactions that are the at the heart of the prosecution's case.
+So, you know, these jurors will have to figure out, do we believe Rick Gates, who's an admitted liar and embezzler, who has every reason in the world to be lying now, where do we believe the accused who is presumed innocent, who says, you know, he relied on Gates for all of these financial transactions that are at the heart of the prosecution's case.

 So that's what it's going to come down to in the end.

-Now, I'm not sure who did what, when and where.
+Now, I'm not sure who did what, when, and where.

 Aren't they ostensibly paying, bribing this guy?